nelso0/barbotine-scalping-bot/README.md

 ## Features

 * All settings are editable (leverage, stop-loss...)
-* True trading fees support
+* True trading fees offline support
 * Not based on technical indicators bullshit, only on orderbook moves, price action and market manipulation
 * Backtests + data collecting script
 * Trend-neutral